SAVE-THE-DATE FOR OUR 2025 EVENT!

 Top of 2nd Band Set = Strictly Lindy Hop Contest Finals

-Top of 3rd Band Set = The CMDance team with special guests!
+Top of 3rd Band Set = Performance Set: (1) The CMDance Performance team with special guests!
+(2) Instructor Ladies’ Group Special Performance AND (3) The Diamond Dolls!

 12am-3am Late Night Dances @ The Curtis Hotel